Question6.com: We, The People are NOT HAPPY

 Nature also keeps a balance between animals and plants.

 The African koudous eat acacias.
-When there is a drought, they eat acacias to the point that the acacias may not survive.
+During a drought, they consume acacias to the point that the trees may not survive.
 Mother Nature’s solution is to make the acacias produce more tannin than the liver of the koudous can process.
 The plant kills the animal.
-The decision does not come from the acacias and their knowledge of the limits of the liver of the african koudous.
+The decision does not come from the acacias and their knowledge of the limits of the koudous’ liver.
 There must be a mastermind somewhere in the immaterial world controlling everything.
-This is way above our head.

 What happens when we grow up?